Please ensure Javascript is enabled for purposes of website accessibility

 What Is Personal Credit?

-When you borrow money as an individual — say, you open a credit card or take out an auto loan — that activity is reported to the major credit bureaus (Experian, Equifax and TransUnion).
+When individuals borrow money—say, when they open a credit card or take out an auto loan—that activity is reported to the major credit bureaus (Experian, Equifax, and TransUnion).

 They then build individual credit reports based on the information shared with them.